Ayms/node-Tor/README.md

 You can check that the process was successful by doing from the browser ``IP:port/tor/server/fp/<fingerprint>`` where fingerprint is the one displayed in the result of the call to ``publish.js`` and is the one to be used when you launch the OR, and where IP:port is the IP/port of an authority, you can also check that your node appears in [onionoo relay serach](https://metrics.torproject.org/rs.html)

-If you don't want to publish you can comment the calls to ``publish`` at the end of ``publish.js``, please note that the authorities might change over time, then you musk keep the list up to date in ``publish.js``, and once you have published the autorities will check your node periodically sending VERSION cells
+If you don't want to publish (which we think is not really considered as good practices by the Tor community) you can comment the calls to ``publish`` at the end of ``publish.js``, please note that the authorities might change over time, then you musk keep the list up to date in ``publish.js``, and once you have published the autorities will check your node periodically sending VERSION cells

 ### Update the routers